 There have been a few significant life events or realizations over the past eight years that have significantly changed my life and work.
 One was when I turned 55, the age my mother was when she died.

 The second was when I turned 60.
-The third was during a session with a client last year.
+The third was during a session with a client several years ago.
 Now I am able to see how it all fits together perfectly.

 I relaunched my business in 2012, when I turned 55, the same age my mother was when she died.
 I do this work to honor her memory, and the legacy of all the strong women that came before her.